geminiplanetimager/gpi_pipeline/documentation/ifs/index.rst

 See also the :ref:`Pipeline User's Guide <user-intro>`, which describes the user interface and operation of the software used to process these data.

+The :ref:`processing_step_by_step` section of this Handbook is particularly recommended to understand the details and potential pitfalls of each step of GPI data reduction.

 .. warning::
         This is a WORKING DRAFT document, which is not fully complete and may